 He is, however, not a gracious receiver of gifts.
 Many gifts get returned because he doesn’t need them.
 (We recently weeded out his collection of Shaquille O’Neal t shirts from high school, which was 20 years ago.
 That gives you a clue what I mean when I say “need.”)
 “Stuff” just doesn’t do much for him.

 Although he may look like a tough guy he is a softy inside.
 Handwritten notes, clear down to post it notes, get saved and tucked away.

 That’s why these fathers day free printables are so fun.
 What an easy way to record some precious memories while showing your kids that gifts are not about how much money you spend.

-Subscribe below to get instant access to these sweet fathers day free printables and dozens of other free printables in my Resource Library!
+Subscribe below to access these sweet fathers day free printables….

 There are lots of people that deserve to be celebrated on Father’s Day.
 Whether your little one has a step parent, a grandparent, an uncle, or a family friend that holds a special place they deserve a little Father’s day love as well!

 Days like Father’s Day can be especially hard if Dad isn’t in the picture or your family is a bit non traditional.
 Maybe the “dad” in your family even goes by another nickname.